 The Effects of Breast Enlargement Surgery on Breastfeeding

 It's important to discuss with your surgeon in consultation about future plans to breastfeed so they are able to discuss any possible risks with you.
-Furthermore, it's important to recognise that similar to weight fluctuations or pregnancy there may be a knock-on effect on the quality of your results should you breastfeed after the breast enlargement surgery.
+Furthermore, it's important to recognise that, similar to weight fluctuations or pregnancy, there may be a knock-on effect on the quality of your results should you breastfeed after the breast enlargement surgery.

 How long after pregnancy should I wait before having Breast Enlargement Surgery?

-Do note that following the breast enlargement surgery you may not be able to lift the children for quite some time so you should consider this when you're planning your procedure date.
+Do note that following the breast enlargement surgery, you may not be able to lift the children for quite some time, so you should consider this when you're planning your procedure date.

 How long after breastfeeding should I wait before having Breast Enlargement Surgery?

-Our surgeons advise that patients have stopped breastfeeding and lactating for at least three to six months before having your breast enlargement consultation.
+Our surgeons advise that patients have stopped breastfeeding and lactating for at least three to six months before having their breast enlargement consultation.
 Similarly to pregnancy restrictions, your breasts need time to settle before the surgeon is able to assess you.
 The milk ducts will need to be dry before surgery due to infection risks.

-If you still have concerns or just want to talk about your options our Patient Care Advisers are always available to help you, no matter your enquiry.
+If you still have concerns or just want to talk about your options, our Patient Care Advisers are always available to help you, no matter your enquiry.